xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 By default, the tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
 Consequently, the VM is shut down.

 To start the tunnel again, you start the run command in the tunnel client.

-> Notes:
->
-> For shortcut, you can also copy the run command and paste it in the cmd/terminal directly.

 After starting the run command line, the tunnel client connects you to the TestCloud Tunnel server.